-The drive device connector is a non-shielded 68-conductor connector consisting of two rows of 34 female pins with adjacent pins 50 mils apart.
+The drive device connector is a nonshielded 68-conductor connector consisting of two rows of 34 female pins with adjacent pins 50 mils apart.
 The connector is keyed by means of its shape (see Figure 18).

-9.6.4.3 Mating connectors for ST19171WC and ST19171DC models
+9.6.4.3 Mating connectors for "WC" and "DC" models

-Use a non-shielded 80-conductor connector consisting of two rows of 40 contacts with adjacent contacts 50 (1.27 mm) mils apart.
+The nonshielded connector should be an 80-conductor connector consisting of two rows of 40 contacts with adjacent contacts 50 (1.27 mm) mils apart.
 I/O connection using a cable is not recommended.
-The length and size of the host equipment DC power carrying conductors from the DC power source to the host equipment 80-pin disc drive interface connector should be strictly designed according to proper power transmission design concepts.
-Do not allow users to attach an 80-pin cable/connector, because the length of the DC power carrying conductors could not be controlled and therefore could become too long for safe power transmission to the drive.
-Daisy chain 80-conductor cables should especially not be allowed, since the power carrying conductors on the 80-conductor interface were not intended to support a series of drives.
+The length and size of the host equipment DC power carrying conductors from the DC power source to the host equipment 80-pin disk drive interface connector(s) must be strictly designed according to proper power transmission design concepts.
+No possibility for the equipment user to attach an 80-pin cable/connector should be allowed, since the length of the DC power carrying conductors could not be controlled and therefore could become too long for safe power transmission to the drive.
+Daisy-chain 80-conductor cables should especially not be allowed, since the power-carrying conductors on the 80-conductor interface were not intended to support a series of drives.